orels1/shaders.orels.sh/docs/orl-standard/audio-link.md

 </p>

 - Frequency Band: Controls which frequency band to sample.
 Options are: Bass (1), Low Mid (2), High Mid (3) and High (4)
+- Smoothing: Controls the amount of smoothing to be applied to AudioLink data.
+Can help eliminate some of the "jitter" in the effect
 - Bar UV Axis: Specifies which axis to use for the bar direction.
 Options are: X/Y/Negative X/Negative Y
 - Bar Gradient: Specifies a gradient used for the bar, allows for creating a volume meter effect with the higher levels being colored in a different way
 - Bar Scale: Controls the intensity of the bar movement